RocioCMartinez/data-structures-and-algorithms/java/datastructures/lib/src/main/java/datastructures/linkedlist/README.md

 Where k is not a positive integer
 Where the linked list is of a size 1
 “Happy Path” where k is not at the end, but somewhere in the middle of the linked list

+Wrote test for zip list method general function test for getting a null list as an argument test for zipping lists of different lengths

 ## Solution
 <!-- Show how to run your code, and examples of it in action -->